Frequently Asked Questions

 Nope!
 Our camp is an electronic free zone.
 Campers are asked not to bring any electronic devices including: mobiles, laptops, iPads, cameras or music players.
 We have everything you need here at camp.

 What are the sleeping and bathroom facilitates like?

-Campers sleep in cabins which fit up to twelve campers each.
+Campers sleep in cabins with up to twelve campers.
 Three counselors sleep in each cabin and there is a small divide between the camper and counselor section.
+Cabins are divided by age groups, therefore it may not be possible for siblings to be in the same cabin if they are of different ages, however they will see each other throughout the day and participate in multiple activities together throughout the session.
 Campers are supervised by counselors during rest and sleeping hours.
 We provide showers with hot water and regular bathroom facilities.

-Can I visit or call my child at camp?
+Can I visit or call my camper at camp?

-How can I keep in touch with my child?
+How can I keep in touch with my camper?

-We encourage you to write to your child during their stay.
-We will also encourage your child to write to you.
-If we have any concerns about your daughter's health or well-being, the Camp Director will contact you directly.
-It is helpful to pack stamps, envelopes and writing materials in your child's luggage.
+We encourage you to write to your camper during their stay.
+We will also encourage your camper to write to you.
+If we have any concerns about your camper's health or well-being, the Camp Director will contact you directly.
+It is helpful to pack stamps, envelopes and writing materials in your camper's luggage.

-Tip: Write a letter to your daughter and send it the day before drop-off, so she can open it on her first official camp day.
+Tip: Write a letter to your camper and send it the day before drop-off, so she can open it on her first official camp day.

 What if there is an emergency at home?

-If there is an emergency at home, you can get in touch with your child by calling Holiday House at 631 427 7630.
+If there is an emergency at home, you can get in touch with your camper by calling Holiday House at (631) 427-7630.